-MGD TM11 is a typeface based on instructional letters which were shown within the 1943 published »Technical Manual Instructions for Learning International Morse Characters« by the US War Department, in order to teach US-military students the transcription of audible international morse signals into latin characters.
-Regarding circumstances of army transcribition, the single letters must be written in a fast and distinct way.
-Through the demand of a strong aesthetical differentiation, unusual proportions determine the typefaces odd appearance (Fig.1–4).
+MGD TM11 is a typeface based on instructional letters which were shown within the 1943 published »Technical Manual: Instructions for Learning International Morse Characters« by the US War Department, in order to teach US-military students the transcription of morse signals into latin characters.
+Regarding the circumstances of military writing, the single letters must be written in a fast and distinct way.
+Through the demand of a strong aesthetical differentiation, unusual proportions determine the typefaces odd appearance (Fig. 1–4).

 History has shown an example in which something apparently neutral, turns out to be highly political.
 Letters and their visual representation can serve as advocats of discrimination and fascism, a form of symbolic violence.
-Spelling alphabets are used in in contexts when a conversation is held through distance.
-To distinguish letters of similar sound phonetically from each other, such as B and D or F and S, words represent the letters themselves.
+Spelling alphabets are used in contexts where conversations are held through distance.
+To distinguish letters of similar sound phonetically from each other, such as B and D or F and S, words represent letters.
 In morsing this is a common method, thus the above mentioned technical manual also displays these representatives.

-Nine years after the introduction of telephone books in 1890, the first spelling alphabet was printed in german telephone books (Fig.5) which connected every letter to numerals.
+Nine years after the introduction of telephone books in 1890, the first spelling alphabet was printed in german telephone books (Fig. 5) representing letters through numerals.
 Later on, these letters were replaced through names, from Albert to Zacharias.
 German military had an important influence on the wording of these spelling alphabets as they highly used them during WW1 for their intern communication.
-In 1915, the imperial Reichs-post office rejected a reformative proposal for the current spelling alphabet from the imperial german telegraph administration with reference to the problematic implementation during the war and the high costs afterwards, and to keep the alphabet congruent with the current field telephone alphabet.
+In 1915, the imperial Reichs’ post office rejected a reformative proposal for the current spelling alphabet from the imperial german telegraph administration with reference to the problematic implementation during the war and the high costs afterwards, and to keep the alphabet congruent with the current field telephone alphabet.